ProvableHQ/leo/docs/rfc/012-record-transaction-model.md

 as an independent and more generally useful feature.

-Given that a transaction input consists of two records and possibly additional information, it makes sense to also have a circuit type `TransactionInput`, which includes two `Record` slots and possibly additional slots.
+Given that a transaction input consists of two records and possibly additional information, it makes sense to also have a struct type `TransactionInput`, which includes two `Record` slots and possibly additional slots.

-Additionally, it makes sense to have a circuit type `TransactionOutput` that describes the output data of a transaction that is produced by the Leo program.
+Additionally, it makes sense to have a struct type `TransactionOutput` that describes the output data of a transaction that is produced by the Leo program.
 This could also include two `Record` slots for the new records, or possibly "subsets" of records if the values of some record slots are calculated